 With measurements of 3.9″D x 4.9″W x 14.23″H, this is perfect for small spaces.
 The slim design can be stored away out of sight or left on the countertop without taking over.

 As a “slow juicer” the masticating design will help you get the most out of your carrots.
 It’s really easy to use and great for juicing carrots.
-It also has a frozen attachment so you can make icy treats after you’ve made your lovely fresh carrot juice.
+It also has a frozen attachment so you can make icy treats like banana ice cream after you’ve made your lovely fresh carrot juice.

 5. Best centrifugal juicer: Hamilton Beach Juicer

 This juicer has a powerful motor that can turn carrots to juice in seconds thanks to its 800w power.
 The extra-large 3-inch chute means you can put whole carrots in at a time.